Algoma University Profile

 Your student union plays an important role at university.
 The union advocates on behalf of students on campus and in the community.
-Members may also organize your orientation week and student clubs.
-At Algoma, Anishinaabe students are members of the Shingwauk Anishinaabe Students Association (SASA) and are represented on Algoma University Students’ Union, a member of the Canadian Federation of Students (CFS) Local 82.
+Members may also organize your Orientation Week and student clubs.
+At Algoma, Anishinaabe students are members of the Shingwauk Anishinaabe Students Association (SASA) and are represented on the Algoma University Students’ Union, a member of the Canadian Federation of Students (CFS) Local 82.

 The Shingwauk Anishinaabe Students’ Association (SASA) is committed to ensuring that the university experience of Anishinaabe (First Nations, Inuit, Métis) students is fulfilling and enjoyable.
 SASA supports the academic and cultural needs of Anishinaabe students, and offers family and cultural activities for all students in the Algoma community.

-Algoma is home to Algoma Thunderbirds varsity athletics program.
-The Thunderbirds compete in Ontario University Athletics (OUA) and Canadian Interuniversity Sport in the following sports: basketball, soccer, wrestling, curling, cross-country running and Nordic skiing.
+Algoma is home to the Algoma Thunderbirds varsity athletics program.
+The Thunderbirds compete in Ontario University Athletics (OUA) and Canadian Interuniversity Sport in the following sports: Basketball, soccer, wrestling, curling, cross-country running and Nordic skiing.